 OCV has had many beginnings.
-Over the last four to five years God has drawn our hearts to this venture gradually, through a series of twists and turns.
+Over seven years ago God began drawing our hearts to this venture through a series of twists and turns.
 What began as a general call to plant a church in western PA, took on a more specific shape over time.
-As we continued to discern this growing call we sensed that we needed to look into the Vineyard family of churches and begin focusing not on the urban center (Pittsburgh) that we had initially been drawn toward, but rather to move back home (almost).
+As we continued to discern this growing call we sensed that we needed to look into the Vineyard family of churches and begin focusing not on the urban center (Pittsburgh) that we had initially been drawn toward, but rather to move back to the corner of rural western Pennsylvania we always called home.

 As we thought and prayed about all of this we felt God confirming a call to invest in smaller places and to pray for a church planting movement among the small towns and rural villages of northwestern PA and beyond.
 We knew that there were plenty of people far from God in the rural places we typically characterize as more religious.
 Even among our friends who grew up in the church we saw many who were effectively "de-churched," having either adopted a "me and Jesus" individualism or chosen to leave the faith altogether.
 Rather than being saturated with faith, the rural places we observed were sometimes just as much spiritual wastelands as the cities, especially for younger generations.